-Our analysis finds that predicted default propensities across race and ethnic groups experience different changes as technology improves from the simple logistic approach to the more sophisticated machine learning technology.
-We go on to evaluate how these changes might translate into actual outcomes, i.e., whether different groups of borrowers will be granted mortgages and the interest rates that they will be asked to pay.
-To do so, we embed these statistical models in a simple equilibrium model of credit provision in a competitive credit market.
+How might these changes in predicted default propensities across race and ethnic groups translate into actual outcomes, i.e., whether different groups of borrowers will be granted mortgages, and the interest rates that they will be asked to pay when granted mortgages?
+To evaluate these questions, we embed the statistical models in a simple equilibrium model of credit provision in a competitive credit market.10

 When evaluating counterfactual equilibrium outcomes and performing comparative statics with respect to underlying technologies, we face a number of obvious challenges to identification.
 These arise from the fact that the data that we use to estimate the default models were not randomly generated, but rather, a consequence of the interactions between borrowers and lenders who may have had access to additional information whilst making their decisions.